 You can identify customer-provided CAs in one of the following ways:

-• From the Ops Manager UI:
+• From the Tanzu Operations Manager UI:

 2. Go to the Certificates page.
-For more information, see Certificates Page.
+For more information, see Certificates page.

 3. Find customer-provided CAs with the following properties: